What42Pizza/LooF/Documentation/Statements.md

 ## Error Handling

-- **try FunctionLineNumber (int), ErrorTypesToCatch (table {string, ...})**
+- **try Function, ErrorTypesToCatch (table {string, ...})**
-  - Pushes the instruction pointer to the IP stack and jumps execution to FunctionLineNumber.
+  - Pushes the instruction pointer and file name to the IP stack and jumps execution to Function.
 When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
-- **try FileName (string), FunctionLineNumber (int), ErrorTypesToCatch (table {string, ...})**
-  - Pushes the instruction pointer to the IP stack and jumps execution to FunctionLineNumber in the file FileName.
-When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
-- **try FunctionLineNumber (int), ErrorTypesToCatch (table {string, ...}), Arg1, Arg2, ...**
-  - Pushes the instruction pointer to the IP stack, jumps execution to FunctionLineNumber, and pushes all remaining arguments (except ErrorTypesToCatch) to the general stack in a single table.
-When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
-- **try FileName (string), FunctionLineNumber (int), ErrorTypesToCatch (table {string, ...}), Arg1, Arg2, ...**
+- **try Function, ErrorTypesToCatch (table {string, ...}), Arg1, Arg2, ...**
-  - Pushes the instruction pointer to the IP stack, jumps execution to FunctionLineNumber in the file FileName, and pushes all remaining arguments (except ErrorTypesToCatch) to the general stack in a single table.
+  - Pushes the instruction pointer and file name to the IP stack, jumps execution to Function, and pushes all remaining arguments (except ErrorTypesToCatch) to the general stack in a single table.
 When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack

 **Note:** Value pushed to the stack by 'try' statements: